 3. Remove from heat, pull out the bay leaves, and add the vegan milk.

-4. You can either blend the soup in a blender or use an immersion blender.
+4. You can either blend the potato soup in a blender or use an immersion blender.
 I like it slightly chunky, so I stop blending before it’s completely smooth.